barzan/dbseer/README.md

 The middleware works independently from DBSeer main and located under directory 'middleware'.
 The GUI works with both DBSeer main and middleware.
 The GUI is located under directory 'dbseer_front_end'

-The main DBSeer package is written in MATLAB.
+The main DBSeer package is written in MATLAB, and also supports Octave (4.0.0 and higher).
 The middleware and GUI front-end are written in Java.

-You require the following to run DBSeer:
+**1. Dependencies**

-* MATLAB
+* MATLAB (R2007b and higher) or Octave (4.0.0 and higher)
 * JDK 1.6+
 * (for middleware) Linux ('dstat' only runs on Linux)
 * ant (to compile the GUI front-end manually)

-**1. DBSeer**

-A) INSTALLATION: You need to add the following directories to your MATLAB path: common_mat predict_data predict_mat sc

-B) How to use DBSeer

-You can use the rs-sysmon2 to collect data.
-For quick evaluation, you can use some of the example datasets that are provided under the example_data directory.

-The main entry to DBSeer is through one of the following scripts:

-	predict_mat/load_and_plot.m
-	predict_mat/predictionConsole.m

-To see how to use these scripts, you can run the provided demo example.
-To run the demo, you need to go to the example_data/mysql5

-	MATLAB> cd INSTALL_DIRECTORY/example_data/mysql5

-where you replace the INSTALL_DIRECTORY with the path in which you have a copy of DBSeer installation.

-Then, assuming you have added predict_mat to MATLAB path, you can simply run the following in MATLAB prompt:

-	MATLAB> demo

-C) Contact info

-Please report all bugs or questions to Barzan Mozafari (<mozafari@umich.edu>)

 **2. Middleware**